yahoo/mysql_perf_analyzer/README.md

 6. Shutdown:
   ./stop_myperf.sh

-7. Fisrt login and setup
+7. First time Login and Setup
-  After startup, point your bwoser to http://your_host:9092/myperf (or the port number you changed).
+  After startup, point your browser to http://your_host:9092/myperf (or the port number you changed).
   The initial login user and credential are myperf/change.

 After login, you will be directed to setup page:

-    You can add notification email.
+You can add an email address for notifications.
 The email uses OS "mailx" command.

-    Configure the metrics storage database, using the one created earlier.
+Configure the metrics storage database, using the one that you created in the earlier steps.
-    1 minute or 5 minutes metrics scan interval is good enough.
+A metrics scan interval of 1 or 5 minutes should be good enough.

-    If use builtin derbydb, choose short retention days.
+If use built-in derbydb, choose short retention days.

-    After configuration is done, you need start the scanner (the "Start Scanner" button on the page top).
+After configuration is done, you need to start the scanner ("Start Scanner" button on top of the page).

-    Everytime you change the configuration, you need restart the scanner.
+Everytime you change the configuration, you need to restart the scanner.

-    If the scanner does not work as expected, restart the analyzer (./stop_myperf.sh, then ./start_myperf.sh)
+If the scanner does not work as expected, restart the analyzer ./stop_myperf.sh then
+./start_myperf.sh

-8. For each database server to monitor, you need create a MySQL user with the following privileges
+8. For each database server you want to monitor, you need to create a MySQL user with the following privileges:
     a. process
     b. replication client
     c. show databases
     d. show view
-    e. select on all (if you want to use it to check data dictionary or run explain plan)
+    e. select on all (if you want to use it to check data dictionary or run explain plans)

 9. The analyzer relies on Linux SNMP to gather OS level data.
 Check snmpd service status.

 Known Limitations
 ------
-1. snmpd is based on Linux specification.
+1. snmpd is based on the Linux specification.
-2. Email notification uses Linux "mailx" command.
+2. Email notification uses Linux's "mailx" command.

 License
 ------
-Code licensed under the Apache license.
-See LICENSE file for terms.
+This code licensed under the Apache license.
+See the LICENSE file for terms.